mever-team/FairBench/docs/quick.md

 ```

 This can assess any system.
 Install extras are
-available to also run computer vision, graph, and LLMs benchmarks.
+available to optionally run computer vision, graph, and LLMs benchmarks.
 This tutorial shows a common workflow for computing one fairness measure.

 !!! info